ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/conditionals.md

 If `userName` does not exist or evaluates to `null` then the default value of the `myName` will be assigned the right part of the `?:` elvis operator -> `Anonymous`

 > **Warning** The elvis operator is incredibly flawed in Adobe ColdFusion 10-11 and Lucee 4.5.
 Just avoid using it if you are using those versions.
 Unfortunate but true.

+## Safe Navigation Operator

+The safe navigation operator was introduced in Adobe ColdFusion 2016 and Lucee 5.2 and it allows for you to navigate structures by not throwing the dreaded `key not exists` exception.